msillano/tuyaDAEMON/tuyaDAEMON/README.md

  2. Now you can import the required tuyaDEAMON modules (json file) in node-red.

- 3. For any added module, see the documentation of the ´global MODULE config´ node: it contains all the updated configuration instructions.
+ 3. For any added module, read the flow description and see the documentation of the ´global MODULE config´ node: it contains all the updated configuration instructions.
- 4. In each module, you will find some standalone tests (see test node documentation), to verify your installation: after you can delete them.
+ 4. In each module, you will find some standalone tests (see also each test node documentation), to verify your installation: after you can delete them.

 _For Android deployement see the [wiki](https://github.com/msillano/tuyaDAEMON/wiki/deployment:-android-server)_